adaptris/interlok-sshtunnel/README.md

 ## How to configure

 It's a management component, so everything is configured in bootstrap.properties where your configuration consists of a number of  `sshtunnel.tunnel.<identifier>.XXX=` properties.
 Easiest to explain with an example.
-In this example the identifier for grouping purposes is _selene_.
+In this example the identifier for grouping purposes is _hammertime_.

 You can of course define multiple identifiers for additional SSH tunnels.